apollo-elements/apollo-elements/docs/guides/usage/queries/html.webc.md

 customize rendering behaviour by adding your own custom template types.

 <inline-notification type="warning">
-  <p>The Stampino API is still undergoing revision.
-For advanced usages, we
-    recommend writing a custom element class for now.</p>
+  The Stampino API is still undergoing revision.
+For advanced usages, we recommend writing a custom element class for now.
 </inline-notification>

 ```html